surelogic/flashlight/flashlight-ant/README.txt

 -- Reference --

-The "flashlight-instrument-archive" tasj takes a JAR or WAR as input and outputs an instrumented JAR or WAR.
+The "flashlight-instrument-archive" task takes a JAR or WAR as input and outputs an instrumented JAR or WAR.

 Attributes added by flashlight-instrument-archive task are: